Utahn who disembarked from quarantined cruise ship tests positive for coronavirus

 “Well, I just got the news I’ve been dreading,” Jorgensen wrote in a post on Facebook.
 “I’ve tested positive for the coronavirus.”

-Jorgensen, who was under the second round of quarantine at Travis Air Force Base near Sacramento, said he would be transferring to a local hospital with a few hours.
+Jorgensen, who was under the second round of quarantine at Travis Air Force Base near Sacramento, said he would be transferring to a local hospital within a few hours.

-Jorgensen and his wife, Jerri, were passengers on the Diamond Princess cruise ship that completed a 14-day tour during which it stopped at Hong Kong and several other Asian ports before returning to Japan.
+Jorgensen and his wife, Jerri, were passengers on the Diamond Princess cruise ship.
+The ship completed a 14-day tour stopping at Hong Kong and several other Asian ports before returning to Japan.

 An 80-year-old man who disembarked in Hong Kong tested positive for the virus, prompting Hong Kong government officials to notify the ship and Japanese authorities.